mpartipilo/tikatours_src/data/extracted/content/regions/regions/mtskheta-mtianeti/index.zh.md

 </div>

 <div class="row content-row"><!-- 1498 (2)-->
-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1997 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1997 -->

-Mtskheta\-Mtianeti is one of the most scenic regions in Georgia like a perfectly composed painting brought vividly to life.
+Mtskheta-Mtianeti is one of the most scenic regions in Georgia like a perfectly composed painting brought vividly to life.
 It is mainly an agricultural region but also contains Georgia's main skiing resort, Gudauri.

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1998 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1998 -->

 The city of Mtskheta is the administrative capital of the region and was once the ancient capital of the country.